LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 Python nomenclature
 -------------------

-The list that follows relates the commonly used Java Python concepts with their Logtalk equivalents.
+The list that follows relates the commonly used Python concepts with their Logtalk equivalents.

 **abstract class**